FAQs

 What is Extended Producer Responsibility (EPR)?

 EPR stands for Extended Producer Responsibility.
-For the Producer, this means that their responsibility spans from the entire lifecycle of the product, meaning that it extends through the post-consumer phase, including waste reduction, recovery, recycling, and reuse, and in many cases, includes the design, operation, and financing of the recycling program.
+For the producer, this means their responsibility spans from the entire lifecycle of the product, extending through the post-consumer phase, including waste reduction, recovery, recycling, and reuse.
+In many cases, this also includes the design, operation, and financing of the recycling program.

 The intent of state EPR laws is to shift financial responsibility to producers for the products and packaging that go into the marketplace and away from the municipalities and regional waste authorities.